Vice President for Academic Affairs and Dean of the Faculty: Strom Thacker, Feigenbaum Hall, (518) 388-6102

 Director: Joseph Johnson, Schaffer Library 221, (518) 388-6680

 Located in Schaffer Library Rooms 226 & 227, the Writing Center helps Union students with all forms of writing: essays, reports, research papers, theses, personal statements, etc. Trained Union undergraduates are available to help students plan, organize, revise, or edit their writing to improve its structure, style, clarity, or overall effectiveness.
 Supporting the College’s mission to improve students’ writing and critical thinking skills, the Writing Center provides assistance to students of all ability levels and within all disciplines.
 Open Sunday through Thursday, 3-11pm.
 Closed Friday and Saturday.
-Make an appointment online at www.union.edu/writing.
+Make an appointment online at the Writing Center.